pub struct GpuProfiler { /* private fields */ }

 Changes the settings of an existing profiler.

-If timer scopes are disabled (by setting GpuProfilerSettings::enable_timer_scopes to false), any timer queries that are in flight will still be processed, but unused query sets and buffers will be deallocated during Self::process_finished_frame.
+If timer scopes are disabled by setting GpuProfilerSettings::enable_timer_queries to false, any timer queries that are in flight will still be processed, but unused query sets and buffers will be deallocated during Self::process_finished_frame.
+Similarly, any opened debugging scope will still be closed if debug groups are disabled by setting GpuProfilerSettings::enable_debug_groups to false.

 source

-If an wgpu::CommandEncoder is passed but the wgpu::Device does not support [wgpu::Features::TIMESTAMP_QUERY], no scope will be opened.
-If an wgpu::ComputePass or wgpu::RenderPass is passed but the wgpu::Device does not support [wgpu::Features::TIMESTAMP_QUERY_INSIDE_PASSES], no scope will be opened.
+If an wgpu::CommandEncoder is passed but the wgpu::Device does not support wgpu::Features::TIMESTAMP_QUERY, no gpu timer will be queried and the scope will not show up in the final results.
+If an wgpu::ComputePass or wgpu::RenderPass is passed but the wgpu::Device does not support wgpu::Features::TIMESTAMP_QUERY_INSIDE_PASSES, no scope will be opened.

 source